cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-policy.md

 ## Description

 The `CREATE POLICY` command defines a new row-level security policy for a table.
 Note that row-level security must be enabled on the table (using `ALTER TABLE ...
-ENABLE ROW LEVEL SECURITY`) in order for Greenplum Database to apply created policies.
+ENABLE ROW LEVEL SECURITY`) in order for Cloudberry Database to apply created policies.

 A policy grants the permission to select, insert, update, or delete rows that match the relevant policy expression.
 Existing table rows are checked against the expression specified in `USING`, while new rows that would be created via `INSERT` or `UPDATE` are checked against the expression specified in `WITH CHECK`.
 When a `USING` expression returns true for a given row, then that row is visible to the user, while if false or null is returned then the row is not visible.
 When a `WITH CHECK` expression returns true for a row, then that row is inserted or updated, while if false or null is returned then an error occurs.